-The California Focus is a state conference that provides participants the opportunity to study the historic, economic, cultural and political aspects of California.
-County delegations are required to carryout a service learning project to address a local issue in their community that is preapproved by the State 4-H Office.
-Delegations must file a report with their county office and the State 4-H Office within a year after the conference.
-Youth are also expected to report on their trips to local groups and to promote citizenship within county programs.
+California Focus is a state conference that provides participants the opportunity to study the historic, economic, cultural and political aspects of California.
+Participants are required to carry out a service learning project to address a local issue in their community that is preapproved by the State 4-H Office.
+Participants must file a report with their county office and the State 4-H Office within a year after the conference.
+Youth are also expected to report on their trips to local groups and to promote civic engagement within county programs.
 California Focus members delegates must be 14 years of age by the first day of the conference.

-The Citizenship Washington Focus study/travel programs provide an opportunity for members and adult volunteers to attend the Citizenship Washington Focus Program at the National 4-H Youth Conference Center near Washington, D.C.
-Participants attend workshops, field trips and working sessions that offer an introduction to the nation’s Capitol and the federal government.
-County 4-H YDP delegations are required to carryout a service project to address a local issue in their own community that is preapproved by the State 4-H Office.
-Delegations must file a report with their county office and the State 4-H YDP office by December 31st of the year that they travel.
-Members are also expected to report on their trips to local groups and to promote citizenship within county programs.
+The Citizenship Washington Focus study/travel programs provide an opportunity for members and adult volunteers to attend the Citizenship Washington Focus Program in Washington, D.C.
+This National 4-H Youth Conference offers an introduction to the nation’s Capital and the federal government.
+County 4-H YDP delegations are required to carry out a Plan of Action to address a local issue in their own community that is preapproved by the State 4-H Office.
+Participants must file a report with their county office and the State 4-H YDP office by December 31st of the year that they travel.
+Members are also expected to report on their trips to local groups and to promote civic engagement within county programs.
 Citizenship Washington Focus is coordinated through the State 4-H Office.
 Citizenship Washington Focus member delegates must be 15 years of age by the departure date of the trip.

 - Planning – this includes researching the issue, setting objectives for learning and service and creating a plan for action that contributes to learning and service.

 - Performing service – this includes doing what was planned that includes both learning and service.